 Tom Lambert worked in the public sector for 10 years trying to create the data and infrastructure needed to support a well functioning public health system.
 As data access improved, Tom’s interest shifted to helping the public health community better use data in every interaction.

-Tom’s goal-oriented mindset and skills in listening objectively to people’s needs help Exaptive focus on the highest priority things that help its customers succeed.
+Tom’s goal-oriented mindset and skills in listening objectively to people’s needs help Exaptive turn customers' business needs into concrete software features.
 His degree in Geochemical Systems and Climate Change and Environmental Science and Policy along with a background in public health brings additional expertise to Exaptive in some of the world’s most challenging problems.

 No walking shoes required.